David Lemieux (boxer): Lemieux vs. Golovkin

-It was announced in July 2015 that Gennady Golovkin would be defending his three world titles against Lemieux in a unification fight at the Madison Square Garden in New York City on October 17, 2015 live by HBO Pay-Per-View.
+It was announced in July 2015 that Gennady Golovkin would be defending his three world titles against Lemieux in a unification fight at the Madison Square Garden in New York City on October 17, 2015, live by HBO Pay-Per-View.
 Both boxers took to Twitter to announce the news.
 Lemieux won the then vacant IBF title by outpointing Hassan N'Dam N'Jikam in June 2015.

 Lemieux lost the IBF middleweight title to Golovkin before a sold-out crowd of 20,548 at Madison Square Garden.
 Lemieux was down once in round 5.
 Golovkin was dominant from the first bell, landing punch after punch before the referee mercifully stepped in and stopped the fight in the eighth round.
 Golovkin was also ahead on all three judges scorecards (70-62 3 times).
 Lemieux earned a career high payday of $1.5 million and was guaranteed a share of PPV revenue whilst Golovkin earned a career high $2 million also including a share of the PPV profits.
 According to CompuBox statistics, Lemieux only landed 89 of 335 punches thrown (27%).
 Golovkin had a connect rate of 51% landing 280 of 549 punches.

 Comeback trail

-It was announced on March 17, 2016 that Lemieux would fight on the undercard of Canelo-Khan at the new T-Mobile Arena in Las Vegas on May 7, 2016.
-His opponent was announced to be Glen Tapia (23-2, 15 KOs), who was newly signed to Golden Boy and moving up in weight.
-Lemieux was due to fight against James De Lara Rosa a week earlier at a 163lb catchweight, but he failed to make weight, many believe this was done intentionally so he could fight at the new arena.
+It was announced on March 17, 2016, that Lemieux would fight on the undercard of Canelo-Khan at the new T-Mobile Arena in Las Vegas on May 7, 2016.
+His opponent was announced to be Glen Tapia (23–2, 15 KOs), who was newly signed to Golden Boy and moving up in weight.
+Lemieux was due to fight against James De La Rosa a week earlier at a 163lb catchweight, but he failed to make weight, many believe this was done intentionally so he could fight at the new arena.
 Lemieux showed an improved jab, footwork and head movement.
 He dominated the fight, shaking Tapia numerous times leading into the fourth round where he knocked Tapia down.
 Tapia's trainer Freddie Roach waved the fight off right after.

-After a few months of trying to negotiate a deal to fight Curtis Stevens, it was confirmed by Eye of the Tiger promotions that Lemieux would be fighting unknown Argentine Cristian Fabian Rios (21-7-3, 6 KOs) at the Centre Bell in Montreal on October 22.
+After a few months of trying to negotiate a deal to fight Curtis Stevens, it was confirmed by Eye of the Tiger promotions that Lemieux would be fighting unknown Argentine Cristian Fabian Rios (21–7–3, 6 KOs) at the Centre Bell in Montreal on October 22.
 Lemieux was taken the distance only the fourth time in his career as he won a one-sided 10 round unanimous decision.
 Lemieux attempted to score a knockout, but wasn't able to get the job done against a durable Rios.
-The three judges scored the fight 100-90, 100-90 and 99-91.
+The three judges scored the fight 100–90, 100-90 and 99–91.
 The win ensured Lemieux a possible future fight against the likes of Saul Alvarez or WBO middleweight champion Billy Joe Saunders in early 2017.